fionnatong/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to edit a specific tag name in the list
+4. AddressBook confirms change of tag name with user
+5. User confirms the change of tag name
+6. AddressBook edits tag of the person <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message
+  Use case resumes at step 2

+3b.
+The current and new tag names are the same

+> 3b1.
+AddressBook shows an error message
+  Use case resumes at step 2

+3c.
+New tag name already exists

+> 3c1.
+AddressBook shows an error message
+  Use case resumes at step 2

+5a.
+User does not confirm the change of tag name

+> 5a1.
+AddressBook confirms that there is no change in tag name Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.